-Nokia and Nokia Connecting People are registered trademarks of Nokia Corporation.
+Nokia, Nokia Connecting People, Bounce and Triple Pop are trademarks or registered trademarks of Nokia Corporation.
+Nokia tune is a sound mark of Nokia Corporation.
 Other product and company names mentioned herein may be trademarks or tradenames of their respective owners.

-This product includes software licensed from Symbian Ltd © Symbian Ltd 1998 - 2001.
+This product includes software licensed from Symbian Ltd @ Symbian Ltd 1998 - 2003.
 All rights reserved.

-EPOC and all EPOC-based trademarks and logos are trademarks of Symbian Limited.
+Symbian OS and all Symbian OS -based trademarks and logos are trademarks of Symbian Limited.